Bohumil Brhel

 Bohumil Brhel (born 10 June 1965) is a Czech former motorcycle speedway rider.
-He earned 10 international caps for the Czechoslovakia national speedway team and 15 caps for the Czech Republic national speedway team.
+He earned ten international caps for the Czechoslovakia national speedway team and 15 caps for the Czech Republic national speedway team.

 Career

 Brhel started racing in the British leagues during the 1990 British League season, when riding for the King's Lynn Stars.
 He spent six season with them from 1990 to 1995.

-In 1996, he joined the Oxford Cheetahs from King's Lynn and was part of the four that won the Premier League Four-Team Championship, which was held on 4 August 1996, at the East of England Arena.
+In 1996, Brhel joined the Oxford Cheetahs from King's Lynn and was part of the four that won the Premier League Four-Team Championship, which was held on 4 August 1996, at the East of England Arena.

-He returned to King's Lynn the following season and rode with them until the end of the 1999 season.
+Brhel returned to King's Lynn the following season and rode with them until the end of the 1999 season.

 Brhel won the 2001 Individual European Champion title.

-He won the Czechoslovak title on six occasions.
+Brhel won the Czechoslovak title on six occasions.